emaforlin/emaForlin/README.md

 # Hello 👋
-My name is Emanuel Forlin, I'm from Argentina.
+My name is Emanuel Forlin, I'm from Argentina and I'm an SRE in making.

-My dream is work as an SRE.

 Currently not working on any company, but I'm ready to start.